Chetan3500/server-setup/README.md

-# server-setup
+# Server Setup

-Automated Nginx server setup secript for Devops practice.
+A Bash script to automate Nginx web server setup on Ubuntu.